Varan, the Unbelievable, aka Great Monster Varan, or Varan, Monster From the East.

 This film contains the following mysteries of the twentieth century:

-- Americanization: One of the most awful bastardizations ever witnessed is the American version of the film, which kept only the SFX footage, and completely removed Akira Ifukube's music score, as well as changing the plot completely.
+- Americanization: One of the worst examples of an American cut of a Kaiju film, which kept only the SFX footage, and completely removed Akira Ifukube's music score, as well as changing the plot completely.
 Even Varan's roar was changed to sound like screeching tires on a bad road.

 - And Now For Something Completely Different: After the opening credits, which are set against the backdrop of the mountainous area where the first half of the movie takes place, the audience is treated to an opening narration about the mysteries of the twentieth century, set against the backdrop of rocket ships launching off into space.
 This has absolutely no impact on anything that takes place in the movie and is only referenced at the end of the film when the narrator says that Varan "vanished in a veil of mystery," after the other bomb explodes inside of him.

 - Attention Deficit...
-Ooh, Shiny!: Varan is attracted to lights such as flares, which is how the miltiary gets him to eat the bombs.
+Ooh, Shiny!: Varan is attracted to lights such as flares, which is how the military gets him to eat the bombs.

 - Dub Name Change: In the American version, Varan is referred to only as "Obaki," which comes from the Japanese word "Obake" for monster.